interactiveaudiolab/penn/README.md

 ## Installation

+If you just want to perform pitch estimation using a pretrained model, run `pip install penne`

-Clone this repo, navigate to the root directory of the folder and run `pip install -e .`
+If you want to train or use your own models, clone this repo, navigate to the root directory of the folder and run `pip install -e .`

 ## Training